JoeC5/beginner-projects/README.md

 With that said, I did spend a few years in a technical role on a Developer Advocacy team creating 100 and 200 level technical content for customers - content was shared through speaking engagements and "how to" articles posted on LikedIn

-## Projects - a brief explanation for each project
-Data Science Beginner - Microsoft

-Heart failure notebook -